New Orleans Motorcycle Accident Lawyer

 Motorcycle accident injuries tend to be much more severe for bikers.
 Even when wearing protective gear and safety helmets, motorcyclists are never as safe as those riding in vehicles that offer seat belts, a chassis, and better forms of protection.

-Traumatic Brain Injury
+Traumatic Brain Injuries

 Fewer bikers die on our roads now because of helmet use and safety improvements.
-Even with a DOT-approved helmet, a motorcyclist in a crash still risks a Traumatic Brain Injury from hitting another vehicle, the road, or another object.
+Even with a DOT-approved helmet, a motorcyclist in a crash still risks a traumatic brain injury from hitting another vehicle, the road, or another object.

-Riders with Traumatic Brain Injuries can have lasting problems, like trouble speaking or doing daily tasks.
+Riders with traumatic brain injuries can have lasting problems, like trouble speaking or doing daily tasks.
 These injuries can lead to long rehabilitation and high long-term medical costs.

 Head and Neck Injuries